![]() |

 Local Conditions

-- The Chitina Subdistrict personal use dip net salmon fishery is currently open and will remain open through the end of the season at 11:59 p.m.
-Monday, September 30th.
-There have been reports of silvers and even some very late sockeye salmon being caught by dipnetters.
+- The Chitina Subdistrict personal use salmon dipnet fishery will remain open through the end of the season at midnight on Tuesday, September 30.

 Glennallen Subdistrict Subsistence Fishery

-- The Glennallen Subdistrict subsistence salmon fishery is currently open and will remain open through September 30th.
+- The Glennallen Subdistrict subsistence salmon fishery is currently open and will remain open through September 30.
+There are no restrictions in place for king salmon within the Glennallen Subdistrict Subsistence fishery.

 Sport Fishing

-- For a guide to local area small fisheries, check out Sport fishing Alaska rivers and lakes in the Upper Copper/Upper Susitna River Basin.
-This guide lists all the fisheries, species available and mile markers along all the major highways crossing the Upper Copper and Upper Susitna Area.
+- Lots of opportunity for Arctic grayling, rainbow trout, Dolly Varden, and lake trout can be found throughout the management area.
+For a guide to local area small fisheries, check out ADFG’s website for Sport fishing Alaska rivers and lakes in the Upper Copper/Upper Susitna River Basin.
+This guide lists all the fisheries, species available, and mile markers along all the major highways crossing the Upper Copper and Upper Susitna Area.

 Emergency Orders